PLOS Computational Biology Guidelines for Authors

 Our submission system supports a limited range of formats for text and graphics.
 The following file formats/types and manuscript information are required before submission.
 If you are concerned about the suitability of your files, please contact us at ploscompbiol [at] plos.org.

 Articles can be submitted for review in DOC, DOCX, RTF, or PDF.
 Any articles that have been prepared in LaTeX will be accepted for review, but only in PDF format.
-After acceptance, only text files (RTF or DOC) of the revised manuscript and tables can be accepted for use in the production process.

 Microsoft Word Submissions with Equations

 If your manuscript is or will be in Microsoft Word and contains equations, you must follow the instructions below to make sure that your equations are editable when the file enters production.

 - Format display equations only in MathType (http://www.dessci.com/en/products/mathtype/).

 - Do not use Equations tools or Symbol font for any equation formatting.
 If your inline equations require special formatting, use MathType.

 If you have already composed your article in Microsoft Word and used its built-in equation editing tool, your equations will become unusable during the typesetting process.
 To resolve this problem, re-key your equations using MathType.

 If you do not follow these instructions, PLOS will not be able to accept your file.

 Articles prepared in LaTeX may be submitted in PDF format for use during the review process.
 After acceptance, however, .tex files will be required.
 Please consult our LaTeX Guidelines for a list of what will be required.

 Tables must conform to our Guidelines for Figure and Table Preparation and placed at the end of the article file.